Salt Dough Handprint Bowl – A salt dough craft idea

 How to make a salt dough handprint bowl

-1. Mix up some salt dough using our easy salt dough recipe.
-This recipe uses just flour, salt and water which means this bowl is a really cheap and easy craft to make.
+Mix up some salt dough using our easy salt dough recipe.
+This recipe uses just flour, salt, and water, which means this bowl is a cheap and easy craft to make.

-3. Use a sharp knife to carefully cut around the edge of the handprint.
+Use a sharp knife to carefully cut around the edge of the handprint.
+Smooth the edges using your finger.

-4. Put a small oven proof bowl on a baking tray and place the salt dough handprint on top of the bowl (see image below).
-We used a tiny bowl that is meant for dips.
+Put a small oven-proof bowl on a baking tray and place the salt dough handprint on top of the bowl (see image below).
 This will create the shape of your handprint bowl.
 Take your time to make sure you are happy with the shape of the salt dough hand.

-5. Bake the handprint in the oven at a low temperature (about 100 degrees celsius) for a few hours.
-When you remove it from the oven check that the salt dough is completely hard on both sides, if it isn't just put it back in the oven for a little longer.
+Bake the handprint in the oven at a low temperature (about 100 degrees Celsius) for a few hours.
+When you remove it from the oven, check that the salt dough is completely hard on both sides; if it isn't, just put it back in the oven for a little longer.

-(If you don't have a small oven proof bowl you can put the hand shape over a small plastic bowl or ball and leave the salt dough to air dry, but using this method it will take several days to dry.)
+(If you don't have a small oven-proof bowl, you can put the hand shape over a small plastic bowl or ball and leave the salt dough to air dry, but using this method will take several days to dry.)

 Salt dough hand shaped bowl keepsake.
 Use a kids handprint to make a bowl for rings, cufflinks or keys.